I am a Child of God

 Counseling those who struggle with substance abuse is a challenging problem in our society.
 We will discuss how addictive drugs affect the brain and how that may complicate counseling from a Biblical perspective.

 Self-control is not a popular teaching, and we can offer it in ways that are not inviting.
-Our task is to learn it in a way that we find it attractive and can make it attractive and compelling to others.
+Our task is to learn it in such a way that we find it attractive and can make it attractive and compelling to others.

 Listen to addicts and you will hear shame, shame that preceded the addiction and shame that resulted from the addiction.
 And here, in their shame, they can hear some of the most beautiful words they could possibly hear.